herttaleinonen/Dynamic_visual_environments/README.md

 # The experimental setup

-The main.py runs a set of experiments developed to study dynamic visual search.
+main.py runs a set of experiments developed to study dynamic visual search.

 # Running the experiment